 The Article 5 pressures and impacts analysis is a crucial initial step in the planning process.
 The resulting risk assessment should then be used to design the monitoring programmes.
 One of the purposes of the monitoring programmes is to validate the risk assessment (see WFD Annex V section 1.3.1).
 This validation is then expected to feed into the risk assessment of the next planning cycle to refine the definition of ‘significance’ and improve the results.

 This does not mean that the information on pressures and status at water body level should match one to one in all cases.
 It is expected that some water bodies may have been identified as being ‘at risk’ but their status is ’good’ because the risk identified is a risk of deterioration.
-The opposite case (less than good status with no significant pressure) is not expected to happen, as the pressure analysis should be driven by a precautionary approach and be thorough enough to capture all potential pressures causing risk.
+The opposite case (less than good status with No significant pressures) is not expected to happen, as the pressure analysis should be driven by a precautionary approach and be thorough enough to capture all potential pressures causing risk.

 How will the European Commission and the EEA use the information reported?